-CRN: Bench#:
+CRN:

 Please complete the following short answer questions.
-Use whatever resources you feel are required to locate the information needed to answer the questions (Internet and lab procedure).
+Use whatever resources you feel are required to locate the information needed to answer the questions.
 Use basic schematics / diagrams or simple equations.

 - 1. What is a 10x probe?
 Draw a simple schematic of a 10x probe below (5 Pts): - 2.
 Why is a 10x probe used?
 What is an advantage?
 What is a disadvantage (5 Pts)? - 3.
-When connecting a 10x scope probe where does the clip connection connect to in the scope?
+When connecting a scope probe where does the clip connection connect to in the scope?
 What is its purpose (5 Pts)? - 4.
-What is an internal scope trigger, why is it used (5 Pts)? - 5.
-What is an external scope trigger, why is it used (5 Pts)? - 6.
+What is a scope trigger, why is it used (5 Pts)? - 5.
+How do you change the trigger settings on a scope (5 Pts)? - 6.
 A scope can be AC or DC coupled.
 Draw a simple schematic of a circuit that would ac couple the signal (5 Pts): - 7.
 What is the purpose of DC or AC coupling (5 Pts)?

 - 8. What is a BNC cable?
 When would you use a BNC cable vs a 10x probe (5 Pts)? - 9.
-What is the purpose of a sync output on a function generator (5 Pts)?

-10. What is a 4 wire resistance measurement?
+What is the purpose of a sync output on a function generator (2.5 Pts)? - 10.
+Where should the sync output be connected to properly use it (2.5 Pts)? - 11.
+What is a 4 wire resistance measurement?
 Why would you use one?
 How do you switch between 2 and 4 wire mode on the DMMs present in the lab?
 Draw a schematic of a resistance measurement for 2 and 4 wire measurement (5 Pts):

-11. Draw a schematic of a multi-meter measuring current.
-Include the circuit inside the DMM that allows the ADC (analog to digital converter) that measures voltage to measure current (5 pts).
+12. Draw a schematic of a multi-meter measuring current.
+Include the circuit inside the DMM that allows the ADC that measures voltage to measure current (5 pts).

-12. Using the following picture as a reference, connect the ports you would use on the meter to the circuit component being measured in the table below (20 Pts):
+13. Using the following picture as a reference, connect the ports you would use on the meter to the circuit component being measured in the table below (20 Pts):

-13. What happens if you exceed the current limit on a multi meter current scale (5 Pts)?
+14. What happens if you exceed the current limit on a multi meter (5 Pts)?

-14. What is the current limit on a power supply?
+15. What is the current limit on a power supply?
+How would you set the current limit?
 Why would you set the current limit (5 Pts)?

-15. What is a floating instrument or supply?
+16. What is a floating instrument or supply?
 Name two instruments in the lab that are not floating (5 Pts):